Hydrology of Hungary: Rivers

-Hydro graphically Hungary can be divided into two roughly equal parts: the drainage basins of the Danube and the Tisza.
+Hydrographically Hungary can be divided into two roughly equal parts: the drainage basins of the Danube and the Tisza.

 The present network of Hungary's rivers began to take shape at the end of the Tertiary and the beginning of the Quaternary periods when the Pannonian Sea retreated from the basin.

 The rivers in Hungary reach their lowest level at the end of the summer, the beginning of the autumn, or sometimes in the winter.

 Both the Danube and the Tisza have two regular floods each year, the early spring "icy flood" and the early summer "green flood".
 The "icy flood" is the result of the thaw in the mountains surrounding the Carpathian Basin, when the rivers in the plain are usually still frozen.
 Before the river flows were controlled, the piled-up ice sheets of the river could form tremendous barriers, which in turn could cause devastating floods.
 This phenomenon can still be a real danger after cold winters, and a small fleet of icebreakers is used on the two rivers to fight against ice barrages.
 The "green" flood in the early summer carries a much larger amount of water, not only the torrents from the Alps, but also the surface runoff water from the May and June rains.